rupimanoj/RoverSearch/report.md

 ### Rock samples detection

-Initially image is transformed from RGB color space to hsv colorspace using opencv function `cv2.cvtColor(img,cv2.COLOR_BGR2HSV)` <br/>
+Initially image is transformed from RGB color space to HSV colorspace using opencv function `cv2.cvtColor(img,cv2.COLOR_BGR2HSV)` <br/>
 HSV range for yellow color is explored and found to be in below ranges. <br/>
     hsv_lower = [20,100,100] <br/>
     hsv_upper = [40,255,255] <br/>